 In response to a declaration by the last royal governor of Virginia that any rebel-owned slave who escaped and served the King would be emancipated, tens of thousands of slaves—Americans who clung to the sentimental notion of British freedom—escaped from farms, plantations and cities to try to reach the British camp.
 This mass movement lasted as long as the war did, and a military strategy originally designed to break the plantations of the American South had unleashed one of the great exoduses in American history.
 Schama details the odyssey of the escaped blacks through the fires of war and the terror of potential recapture at the war's end, into inhospitable Nova Scotia, where thousands who had served the Crown were betrayed and, in a little-known hegira of the slave epic, sent across the broad, stormy ocean to Sierra Leone.—From publisher descriptionþ.Examines the role of African-American slaves during the American Revolution, following escaped slaves who sought emancipation through an allegiance to the British cause, as told by the slaves themselves and white abolitionists who protected them.

-The people of Chernobyl talk about their lives before, during, and after the worst nuclear reactor accident in history, which occurred on April 26, 1986 in the Soviet Union in Chernobyl, a disaster that spread radioactive contamination across much of Europe.
-Reprint.
-25,000 first printing.
+The people of Chernobyl talk about their lives before, during, and after the worst nuclear reactor accident in history, which occurred on April 26, 1986, in the Soviet Union.
+It was a disaster that spread radioactive contamination across much of Europe.

 A provocative alternate history of humanity's ancient ancestry and the evolution of human nature draws on ground-breaking scientific findings to offer insight into such debated issues as the evolution of language and race, the domestication of companion animals, and the defeat of the Neanderthals.
 Reprint.
 50,000 first printing.